luketeaford/dusg/README.md

 - [ ] Pass files around so nav can be built
 - [ ] Test what happens if one of the source files is an image
 - [ ] Test what happens if a file has no content
+- [ ] Template needs to be external